yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 In addition to generating natural language responses, you can use GPT models to generate code.

 1. In the **Assistant setup** pane, select the **Empty Example** template to reset the system message.

-2. Enter the system message: `You are a Python developer.` and save the changes.
+2. Enter the system message: `You are a Python developer.` and Apply changes.

 3. In the **Chat session** pane, select **Clear chat** to clear the chat history and start a new session.

 4. Submit the following user message:

     ```